queryluke/masseffect-5e-data/text/en/gear/proximity-mine.md

 <me-distance length="5" /> of the mine detonates it.
 If you arm the mine while a creature is within <me-distance length="5" />
 of it, it detonates immediately.

-A creature can spot the mine with a successful DC 15 Wisdom (Perception).
+A creature can spot the mine with a successful DC 15 Wisdom (Perception) check.

 To disarm the mine, a creature must pass an Intelligence (Electronics) check.
 If the check fails, the mine detonates.
 Additionally, a successful ranged attack on the mine (AC 10) will destroy the mine if is it is disarmed or detonate it